 Shift work shall be as per schedule, which shall be posted with respect to all employees on such schedules.
-No employee shall have his/her schedule changed unless for emergency reasons or unless mutually agreed upon.
+No employee shall have his schedule changed unless for emergency reasons or unless mutually agreed upon.
 Hours of work shall be:

+Day Shift:

+Afternoon Shift:

-Day Shift: eight (8) hours from 7:00 a.m. to 3:30 p.m. with one half (0.5) hour off for lunch.
-Afternoon Shift: eight (8) hours from 3:00 p.m. to 11:00 p.m. with the time off for lunch dependant upon activities.
+eight (8) hours from 3:00 p.m. to 11:00 p.m. with the time off for lunch dependant upon activities.
 When required, one or more employees may be scheduled to work from 5:00 p.m. to 1:00 a.m.

+Early Shift:

-Early Shift: 6:00 a.m. to 2:00 p.m. with a running lunch
+6:00 a.m. to 2:00 p.m. with a running lunch